 I’m sure others have plenty of reasons why they don’t like Airbnb and you can tell me all about it in the comments.
 The one downside, at least for me, is not having a daily cleaning service.

-It is a small luxury I miss when staying in a hotel.
+It is a small luxury I miss when staying in an Airbnb.

 When you’re on vacation, I’m sure that the last thing you want to do is make your bed every day.
 It’s nice when you’re on vacation to have someone come in and tidy a bit.
 I do try to keep things nice and I’m not one to make a mess.
 It’s the price I pay to save some money so I can travel longer or do other things that I wouldn’t have been able to afford otherwise.